-The Burrnesha Archive is a project that investigates the memory of a vanishing cultural tradition in Northern Albania.
+The Burrnesha Archive investigates the memory of a vanishing cultural tradition in Northern Albania.
 The Burrnesha are women who have sworn a life-long oath of chastity and in doing so “become” men in terms of appearance, rights and social acceptance within Albanian culture.
 Few Burrnesha remain today as the traditional reasons for taking this oath have become increasingly obsolete in contemporary Albania.
 Details on the Burrnesha that existed and those that are still alive can only be found in traces, hidden or erased during an extreme Communist regime between 1945-1991.

 Awarded the Frøken Marie Månssons Travel Grant, Copenhagen 2016.
-Extract can be read below.

 Extract available upon request.

 In Development: documentary with Chloe White / Whalebone Films.